-The Company seeks fixed price and long-term PPA arrangements with credit worthy energy supply companies in the UK but these can only be completed on connection of the asset to the National Grid.
+The Company is seeking fixed price and long-term PPA arrangements with credit worthy energy supply companies in the UK but these can only be completed on connection of the asset to the National Grid.
 These PPAs may vary (adversely) up to the point of final connection.
 The PPA terms are typically for periods less than that for the life of the asset and the PPA terms may suffer variation when renegotiated in the future.
 Projects accredited by Ofgem in the RO year 2013/2014 will earn 1.6 ROCs per MWh.
-Those accredited in 2014/2015 will earn 1.4 ROCs per MWh.
-In the Government Response to the Consultation Document, the UK Government confirms it will close the RO to new solar PV generating stations from 1 April 2015, with the RO being replaced with a contract for differences (CfD) regime.
-Whether a project obtains a CfD is dependent upon its auction strategies and this could reduce the level of support available.

-Therefore, depending on how quickly the Company invests its funds, the level of subsidy available may be affected which may affect the financial model and future cashflows.
-At present, there is considerable uncertainty as to the CfD regime.
+Those accredited in 2014/2015 will earn 1.4 ROCs per MWh; those in 2015/2016 will earn 1.3 ROCs per MWh; and those in 2016/2017 will earn 1.2 ROCs per MWh.
+Therefore depending on how quickly the Company invests its funds, the level of subsidy available may be affected which may affect the financial model and future cashflows.

-Although fixed rates of return are usually provided under the FITs regime, the value of ROCs under the RO fluctuates according to their market supply and demand.
-The CfD regime should be more predictable and similar to the FITs regime in terms of income certainty once a Project is locked in to the CfD.
+Although fixed rates of return are usually provided under the FITs regime, the value of ROCs under the Renewables Obligation fluctuates according to their market supply and demand.